 Each year, more than 200 presenters share a wealth of information.
 The presenters are faculty from Brigham Young University, instructors from Seminaries and Institutes of Religion of The Church of Jesus Christ of Latter-day Saints, and other experts in their fields.
 A highlight of the program is a campus devotional that traditionally features a General Authority from The Church of Jesus Christ of Latter-day Saints.
 The devotional is open to the general public.

 Monday, 8:30 a.m. to 4:05 p.m.

 Tuesday to Friday, 8:30 a.m. to 9:25 p.m.

 Most classes are 55 minutes in length.
 Breaks between classes are 25 minutes.
 All classes are first-come, first-seated (i.e., registration is not required for specific classes).

 Three different performances are presented nightly, Tuesday through Friday.
 The performances are selected from popular plays, musical performances, and other wholesome entertainment.
-These performances are not part of the regular class offerings and they are separate ticketed events.
+These performances are not part of the regular class offerings and are separate ticketed events.